-- Feature: When following this framework, you will start by clearly describing a feature of your product.
+- Feature: When following this framework, you’ll start by clearly describing a feature of your product.
 For example, “This LED light uses 50% less electricity than a conventional light bulb.”

-- Advantage: Then, you state the effect that feature will have on your customer.
-Continuing our example, the advantage statement would be ”Using this LED bulb will lower your electricity bill.”
+- Advantage: State the effect that feature will have on your customer.
+Continuing our example, the advantage statement would be, “Using this LED bulb will lower your electricity bill.”

-- Benefit: And finally, you state the result or outcome that will be achieved.
-In our LED bulb example, the benefit statement might be, “You will save hundreds of dollars every month.”
+- Benefit: Finally, state the result or outcome that will be achieved.
+In our LED bulb example, the benefit statement might be, “You’ll save hundreds of dollars every month.”

-While FAB is not necessarily a framework for writing a complete description, it will come in handy when you’re trying to creatively state the features and benefits of your products or services.
+While FAB is not necessarily a framework for writing a complete description, it’ll come in handy when you’re trying to creatively state the features and benefits of your products or services.

 PAS stands for ‘Problem – Agitate – Solve’.